“It’s ok, not to be ok”

-Now that I know that I tend to clearly lie to myself (let’s be transparent and honest here), I am more careful “Sophia, you are not ok.
-Stop pretending and stop lying to yourself”
+Now that I know I tend to lie clearly to myself (let’s be transparent and honest here), I am more careful.
+“Sophia, you are not OK.
+Stop pretending and stop lying to yourself.”

-When I am saying that to myself, acknowledging that I am not ok, I can then go one with the second step.
+When I say that to myself, acknowledging that I am not OK, I can proceed with the second step.

 STEP 2: ASK FOR HELP / TALK ABOUT YOUR FEELINGS

-At first, it might be quite difficult, at least it was for me and it is ok.
+At first, it might be pretty difficult, at least it was for me, and it is OK.

 Trust me, step by step, little by little, you will get there.

 DAMN, IT FEELS SOOOOOO GOOD to release your emotions sometimes!